colin-jack/requirejs-createmain/README.md

 requirejs-createmain
 ====================

-Automatically generates a main.js file for require.js.
+This is a very early version of a node module that will automatically generates a main.js file for require.js.